All official European Union website addresses are in the europa.eu domain.

 Distribution of protected areas between national designations and Natura 2000

-In Croatia, nearly two-thirds of the protected areas in the terrestrial environment are exclusively designated as Natura 2000 sites, indicating their importance in conserving biodiversity and natural habitats.
+, nearly two-thirds of the protected areas in the terrestrial environment are exclusively designated as Natura 2000 sites, indicating their importance in conserving biodiversity and natural habitats.
 Another third of the protected areas hold dual designations, falling under both the Birds and Habitats Directives as well as national laws.
-Only a small portion ( ) of the protected areas are designated solely under national laws.
-The marine protected areas network in Croatia largely consists of Natura 2000 sites, with a smaller portion covered by areas where these overlap with national designations.
+Only a small portion (Spatial distribution of protected areas network

 Size distribution of protected areas network